-- → Promotion of high tech, manufacturing and research and development in Grange Castle Business Park and Citywest; - → Intensification of industrial lands and mixed-use development at the City Edge / City Edge Strategic Framework area and in Tallaght Town Centre / Cookstown while ensuring, to the greatest extent possible, the sustainability of existing businesses and employment.
+- → Promotion of high tech, manufacturing and research and development in Grange Castle Business Park and Citywest. - → Intensification of industrial lands and mixed-use development at Naas Road/Ballymount and in Tallaght Town Centre/Cookstown while ensuring, to the greatest extent possible, the sustainability of existing businesses and employment.